Jarnen/Smart-Queuing-System/README.md

 Also visit the Intel DevCloud for Edge development if you need more information.

+You can use the Jupyter notebooks codes in this project to execute on the Intel Edge DevCloud.

 ## Acknowledgments

-* I would like to Acknowledge the Instructors of this Intel Udacy Course.
+* I would like to Acknowledge the Instructors of the Intel Udacy Course.